hamiltonleemark/testbed/docs/installation.rst

 Here are the steps for installing testbed on a server, a mysql database must be setup by following these steps:

-#. sudo apt-get install python-pip python-yaml
+#. sudo apt-get install python-pip python-yaml libmysqlclient-dev python-dev
 #. sudo pip install https://github.com/testbed/testbed/archive/v0.1-alpha.3.tar.gz
 #.
 Create or edit the file **/usr/local/testbed/etc/mysql.cnf** with the
    location of the testbed server.